A Developer’s Kitchen Gets Flipped

 Last year, Brooklyn resident Jane posted to Sweeten, a free service matching renovators to vetted general contractors, hoping to find the right contractor to remodel her condo’s cookie cutter kitchen.
 Not only was she bored with the kitchen’s aesthetic, she was also frustrated by its lack of functional storage.
 Most importantly she told us, “the stove is not vented and sets off the smoke alarms” –yikes!
 While we’re all used to making certain sacrifices in New York City, there comes a limit.
 So, Jane was eager to meet her Sweeten matches & give her home the kitchen it deserves.
 After meeting with a few members of the Sweeten network, Jane chose to work with Kris Famurat of Famurat Builders for her renovation.

 Jane’s original kitchen had limited storage and for Jane, who likes to cook, the layout was not ideal.
 All the materials, however, were in great shape before renovating, so rather than trashing these components, Famurat’s team carefully disassembled them and were able to donate the cabinetry and countertop.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The work here entailed a lot more than meets the eye: over the course of 5 weeks, the Famurat team tackled everything from extending HVAC and relocating electric & gas lines, to manufacturing and installing the custom island & cabinetry.
 We stopped by for a visit on the 3rd week of construction and definitely liked the new direction the space was taking.